Dev.D: Paro

-Paro is an idealistic, young, middle-class girl living in Punjab.
+Paro is a young, idealistic middle-class girl living in Punjab.
 Her childhood sweetheart is Dev, the son of a rich businessman.
 Paro cares for him immensely, and fully expects a future with him.
 Dev constantly takes Paro's love and affection for granted.
-He grows up to be arrogant and lazy, which causes his father to send him to London to complete his education.
-While separated by distance, Paro and Dev's youthful love only blossoms more, despite Dev becoming increasingly more egotistical and entitled.
+He grows up to be spoiled, arrogant, and lazy, which causes his father to send him to London to complete his education.
+While separated by distance, Paro and Dev's youthful love only blossoms more, despite Dev growing increasingly egotistical and entitled.
 After finishing his studies, Dev returns to Chandigarh and meets Paro, and they rekindle their romance.
-After some time, Dev overhears scandalous rumours about Paro concerning her reputation and sexual history, which he immediately believes.
-Paro is shocked to see Dev's chauvinist attitude towards her, even after she claims innocence.
-Dev hypocritically passes judgement on Paro and does not approve of the things that he has heard.
+After some time, Dev overhears scandalous rumours about Paro, concerning her reputation and sexual history, which he immediately believes despite no evidence.
+Paro is shocked at his chauvinist attitude, even after she claims innocence.
+Dev hypocritically passes judgement onto Paro and does not approve of the things that he has heard.
 Paro turns her back on him when she hears him insult her and rashly agrees to marry a man of her parents' choice.
-On her wedding day, Dev learns that the rumors were false but his ego doesn't let him accept his mistake, and he lets Paro marry someone else.
+On her wedding day, Dev learns that the rumors were false but his ego doesn't let him accept his mistake, and he lets Paro marry Bhuvan.

 Chanda

 Leni is a Delhi student of half-European descent.
 A date with her much older boyfriend turns sexual and lands Leni in an MMS sex scandal.
 The incident becomes public knowledge after the video is widely circulated.
-Her father, having watched the video, commits suicide out of shame and disgust, and Leni's family decides to send her to live in a small rural town.
+Her father commits suicide out of shame and disgust, and Leni's family decides to send her to live in a small rural town.
 Refusing to live a life of shame and ridicule, she returns to Delhi where she works as a prostitute at night, while continuing with her studies during the day.
-She adopts the name 'Chanda' for her profession.
-Her 'foreign' looks mean her services are reserved for the highest-paying customers and she finds some dignity and independence in the new way of living.
-One night, an inebriated, half-conscious customer is brought to her room – it turns out to be Dev.
+She adopts the name 'Chanda' or 'Chandramukhi' for her profession, after she is seen watching Sanjay Leela Bhansali's adaptation of Devdas on TV.
+Her 'foreign' looks mean her services are reserved for the highest-paying customers, and she finds some dignity and independence in the new way of living.
+One night, an inebriated, half-conscious customer is brought to her room, who turns out to be Dev.
+She falls in love with him, even though Dev is still in love with Paro.